slicedPear/noel/README.md

 ```

 ## Installation
-Just a few steps to get you up and running with Noel.
+Just a few steps to get you up and running with Noel, assuming python is already installed.

 **Using an open terminal or command line prompt:**